frangio/hardhat-exposed/README.md

 The plugin will create "exposed" versions of your contracts that will be prefixed with an `X`, and its internal functions will be exposed as external functions with an `x` prefix.

+These exposed contracts will be created in a `contracts-exposed` directory.
+We strongly suggest adding this directory to `.gitignore`.

 If you have a contract called `Foo`, with an internal function called `_get`:

 ```javascript